COUNTY PORTAL HOME ABOUT CDHS & CONTACTS OFFICES & DIVISIONS BOARDS & COMMISSIONS FINANCE, LEGISLATION & AUDITS TRAINING & RESOURCES

 The Division of Community Programs (DCP) works to create and elevate a community of practice around the work of the community-facing units within OCYF.
 These units include:

-- Collaborative Management Program - (CMP) Colorado's commitment to improving social service delivery systems gave rise to the Collaborative Management Program (CMP) administered by the OCYF Division of Child Welfare.
+• Collaborative Management Program (CMP) Colorado's commitment to improving social service delivery systems gave rise to the Collaborative Management Program (CMP).
+Through this program, local collaborative management structures and processes bring together agencies and services for at-risk, high systems-use children, youth, and families.

 The Division of Youth Services (DYS) primarily focuses on the needs of Colorado’s youth between the ages of 10 and 21, who are pre-adjudicated, sentenced or committed.
-DYS operates 15 secure youth centers that serve youth between the ages of 10-21 who are pre-adjudicated or committed.
+DYS operates 14 secure youth centers that serve these youth.
 In addition to residential programming, DYS administers juvenile parole services throughout Colorado.

 About Client Services

-CDHS encourages clients to direct questions or concerns to their local county human services department first.
-If the client has contacted their county regarding the concern, but needs further assistance from the State, clients can contact CDHS’ Client Services by filling out one of the following forms below.
-A complaint may be emailed, mailed through the U.S. Postal System, or submitted using the online complaint form links provided below.
-A complaint may also be made by calling 303.866.3275.
+Client Services encourages constituents to direct questions or concerns to their local county human services department first.
+If the constituent has contacted their county regarding their concern, but needs further assistance from the State, they can contact Client Services via one of the following methods:

 Appeal a finding